NVIDIAGameWorks/ComfyUI-RTX-Remix/README.md

 ![Template](workflows/rtx_remix_pbrify_workflow.png "PBRify Workflow")

-A working example of an upscaling workflow to upscale the diffuse textures in your mod and automatically create Normal, Roughness and Height maps using https://github.com/Kim2091/PBRify_Remix
+A working example of an upscaling workflow to upscale the diffuse textures in your mod.
+This will create Normal, Roughness and Height maps using https://github.com/Kim2091/PBRify_Remix

 This graph requires downloading some custom nodes and models from the above PBRify repo.
+Detailed instructions are located here: https://github.com/Kim2091/PBRify_Remix?tab=readme-ov-file#comfyui